grpc/grpc.io/content/en/docs/what-is-grpc/faq.md

 ### Can I use gRPC with my favorite data format (JSON, Protobuf, Thrift, XML) ?

 Yes. gRPC is designed to be extensible to support multiple content types.
 The initial release contains support for Protobuf and with external support for other content types such as FlatBuffers and Thrift, at varying levels of maturity.

+### Can I use gRPC in a service mesh?

+Yes. gRPC applications can be deployed in a service mesh like any other application. gRPC also supports [xDS APIs](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) which enables deploying gRPC applications in a service mesh without sidecar proxies.
+The proxyless service mesh features supported in gRPC are listed [here](https://github.com/grpc/grpc/blob/master/doc/grpc_xds_features.md).

 ### How does gRPC help in mobile application development?